hdheath/flair-test-suite/docs/overview.md

 # FLAIR Test Suite Overview

 This FLAIR test suite provides the means for running and benchmarking different versions of [FLAIR](https://github.com/BrooksLabUCSC/flair) **Ver. ≥ 2.0** long-read transcriptome analysis pipeline—including alignment, correction, collapse, transcriptome, and quantification.
-It is designed to support reproducible evaluation of transcript detection methods across a variety of organisms, sequencing protocols, and parameter configurations.
+It is designed to support reproducible evaluation of transcript modeling methods across a variety of organisms, sequencing protocols, and parameter configurations.

 ## Contents